tenaciousRas/ledwax-photon/README.md

 5)  Provisioned development environment.

 ## Getting Started
-The complexity of setting up this system is approximately between non-trivial and not-very-difficult.
-From a high-level, from end-to-end, these steps will take you from scratch to running IoT LED Strips w/PWM support and a Web-based UI.

-1) Setup a local Particle Photon cloud on a RaspberryPi (RPi).
-2) git clone this repository (See below) to another machine (or your RPi cloud server -- just be careful how much free space you have on your RPi cloud server).
-3) Setup your Particle Photon IoT hardware and firmware according to [ledwax-photon-firmware documentation](https://docs.particle.io/reference/api/#get-a-variable-value "ledwax-photon-firmware documentation").
-4) Deploy this web-ui to your RPi Particle Cloud Server, or another machine.
-You can run it on any machine, but the WebUi is lightweight enough to run alongside the Particle Cloud Server.

-### Non-Local (Particle) Cloud Server Setup
-There is no reason you can't use LEDWax Photon with the Particle Cloud.
-It's just that I use a local cloud, so I don't have a readily available testing platform.

 ### Cloning this repo
 This repository contains git submodules.
 To get all of the code you need run this: